vintasoftware/django-ai-assistant/docs/index.md

 that would otherwise be too expensive to build and maintain.

-The latest LLMs from major AI providers have a "killer feature" called Tool Calling, which enable AI models to call provided methods from Django's side, and essentially do anything a Django view can, such as accessing DB, checking permissions, sending emails, downloading and uploading media files, etc.
+The latest LLMs from major AI providers have a "killer feature" called Tool Calling, which enables AI models to call provided methods from Django's side, and essentially do anything a Django view can, such as accessing DB, checking permissions, sending emails, downloading and uploading media files, etc.